 - Cosmic Kids Yoga: “Fun yoga and mindfulness videos for kids aged 3 to 9, presented by Jaime.
 Kids love to follow Jaime as she goes on yoga adventures and explains mindfulness in ways that they really get.”

-- Headspace: “Headspace is the simple way to reframe stress.
+- Headspace: “Headspace is a simple way to reframe stress.
 Sleep trouble?
 Meditation creates the ideal conditions for a good night's rest.
 Relax with guided meditations and mindfulness techniques that bring calm, wellness and balance to your life in just a few minutes a day.”

 - Dreamy Kid: “The DreamyKid meditation app offers meditation, guided visualization and affirmations curated just for children and teens.
 It uses proven techniques that teach your ids methods to guide them towards a happier life through mindfulness.”

-- Stop, Breathe & Think Kids: “Meditation and mindfulness made easy an fun for kids, to help them discover and develop their superpowers of sleep, being calm, learning to breathe or to resolve conflicts.”
+- Stop, Breathe & Think Kids: “Meditation and mindfulness made easy and fun for kids, to help them discover and develop their superpowers of sleep, being calm, learning to breathe or to resolve conflicts.”